Documentation Index

 Overview

-If a Share is not yet available, follow these steps to create a new Share in Databricks.
+1. If a share is not yet available, follow these steps to create a new share in Databricks.
 Select all the data objects you need to make available for Pigment in the Add data assets step.

-When the Share is ready for use, you will need to Grant recipient access to a Recipient which will be used by Pigment.
-In the Add recipient panel in Databricks, select Open as Recipient type and Token and authentication method.
+2. When the share is ready, create or select the recipient that Pigment will use and grant that recipient access to the share.
+In the Add recipient panel in Databricks, select Open as the recipient type and Token as the authentication method.

-Select the link and download the credential file.
+3. Copy the generated activation link and use it to download the OpenSharing credential file.

-Select the recipient you created and grant them access to the Share you have configured.
+4. Select the recipient you created and grant them access to the share you have configured.

 ℹ️ Note